TomGrundy/takehome-health-onboarding-form/README.md

 # Health Onboarding Form - Coding Challenge

+# Thomas's Notes:
+In order to make sure I'm not blowing out the two hour time limit, here's some notes on parts I would have given more attention to if I had a longer time-limit:
+- The tests are present and passing, and I've given them a look over, but not the full meticulous review I would give them, given I fundamentally don't trust AI tests.
+So the tests are there, and from a quick glance look okay, but do not trust their lies! 🤣

+# Initial prompt used:

+Could you please, using the following technologies, implement a solution to this multistep health onboarding form:
+React,
+TypeScript,
+react context for state management, webpack, appropriate linting rules, working jest tests that are colocated with the files & functions they test, that appropriately test functionality.

+Please make sure that the form goes through the following flow:
+- first prompt a user to create an account, by providing a username and password, and call the `login()` function in @auth.ts, and use the data returned from that response.
+- next the user will select their membership tier, using the data from @membership-tiers.json, on a page that displays all of the membership tiers, the price, their features, and other relevant information
+- The user will then be prompted to input a dummy credit card into a credit card form that will accept any numbers as valid, and pass them onto the next step
+- The next step will be the user inputting their health conditions, generated from the json list in @health-conditions.json.
+- The final step will be a page that shows a mock QR code and the information they selected in the prior steps.
+- Each step should persist the prior selections in localstorage until a user clicks a logout button in the header of the page.

 ## Overview

 Build a multi-step registration form for new gym members.
 Users need to provide information across multiple steps before completing their sign up.
 This challenge is designed to be completed within **2 hours** and focuses on React component architecture, state management, form handling, validation, and user experience.